isomerpages/moe-meridianpri/_useful-links/Learning Portals/Singapore Student Learning Space.md

 <p><b>Q5.
 What are the Operating System and Browser Requirements for SLS?</b></p>

 SLS is accessible through internet browsers on Windows PC, Mac, tablets and mobile devices.
-The recommended operating systems and browsers can be found at https://go.gov.sg/slsosbrowser.
+The recommended operating systems and browsers can be found at <a href="https://go.gov.sg/slsosbrowser">https://go.gov.sg/slsosbrowser</a>.